The Seljuk Han of Anatolia

 1 3/4 cups water

 Put the flour and butter in a large pan.
 Begin to brown over low heat.
 Continue for 45-60 minutes until the flour becomes golden but not too dark and to the point when the smell of the flour has gone and it has taken on a gold color.
 Mix the honey with hot (not boiling) water.
 Slowly add it to the flour mixture, stirring constantly.
 When it no longer sticks to the side of the pan, cover, turn off the heat and let cool for 15 minutes before serving.
-It is spooned out into dishes much like ice cream.
-Press the halva down to make a smooth surface.
+It is spooned out onto flat dessert dishes.
+Press the halva down flat to make a smooth surface.
 It should be served very warm, so that it literally melts in your mouth.
+You can sprinkle chopped walnuts or pistachios on top.

 The Seljuks, like Turks today, have a special fondness for fruit drinks, which they call sherbet (not to be confused with the modern flavored frozen dessert).
 Most any fruit can serve to make a sherbet, but the Seljuks drank mostly pomegranate and grape molasses (pekmez) sherbets.
 The Seljuks used ice in their sherbets in the summer, and there are two ice-houses in the Konya area thought to have been built in the latter half of the thirteenth century by the Seljuk Vizier Sahib Ata Fahr al-Din Ali to store ice throughout the year.
 They also drank vinegar juice sweetened with honey and mint, and the yogurt drink ayran.
 We also know that the Seljuks enjoyed wine: the court historian Ibni Bibi relates many a scene of royal banquets where wine flowed fast and free.
 It is also believed that the Sarapsa Han was named for the wine steward (Şarapsas) of the sultan.